Club Penguin Rewritten: Shutdown

-On April 13, 2022, the Club Penguin Rewritten site was shut down by the City of London Police.
+On April 13, 2022, Club Penguin Rewritten was shut down by the City of London Police.
 The main page was replaced with a disclaimer reading that "This site has been taken over by Operation Creative, Police Intellectual Property Crime Unit (PIPCU)."
 Rewritten moderator Thorn gave a notice through the game's official Discord server, stating that the game was "shutting down effective immediately due to a full request by Disney".
 The game was being investigated for copyright violations after the developers had granted the police control over the website.
 Detective Constable Daryl Fryatt of the PIPCU confirmed that on April 12, 2022, three suspects related to the game were arrested on "suspicion of distributing materials infringing copyright".
 It was reported that the suspects were released two days later to provide assistance in the copyright investigation.